 - HaaS: $70 to $110 per month

-Lease terms can be extended based upon quantity and total price.
+Lease terms can be extended based on quantity and total price.

 Leasing a time clock is like leasing a car.
-It allows you the flexibility to choose something now, without consequences for wanting to change it later.
-This is especially beneficial if you foresee your business needs changing vastly over a short period of time.
+It allows you the flexibility to choose something now without consequences for wanting to change it later.
+This is especially beneficial if you foresee your business needs changing over a short period.